chickenandstats/chickenstats/docs/reference/chicken_nhl/scrape.md

 # :material-download: **chicken_nhl.scrape**

 Reference materials for the `chickenstats.chicken_nhl.scrape` module.
-Testing

 For more detailed walk-throughs or examples, please consult the **[:material-school: User Guide](../../guide/guide.md)**